Divi vs Elementor: Which Page Builder Should You Use in 2026?

 Performance: the honest conversation

 Divi generates complex, deeply nested markup and loads a significant CSS payload.
-On a typical Divi site without optimization, you’ll see 400-600KB of CSS/JS loaded before the page renders.
+According to public benchmark data from sources including WP Shout and independent testing reports, a typical Divi site without optimization can load 400 to 600KB of CSS and JavaScript before the page renders.
+I have not measured this personally on Divi.

-Elementor is lighter than Divi in direct comparisons, but still adds meaningful overhead.
-A basic Elementor Pro page typically loads 200-400KB of its own assets.
+Elementor is lighter than Divi in those same comparisons, but still adds meaningful overhead.
+From my own Elementor projects, a basic Elementor Pro page typically loads its own 200 to 400KB of assets.
+The difference between a light and heavy Elementor setup depends heavily on which widgets and third-party add-ons you use.

-The alternative: If you’re building for a client who doesn’t need visual editing, or who’s comfortable with the Gutenberg block editor, a lightweight theme like GeneratePress is dramatically better for performance.
-The same page in GeneratePress + Gutenberg vs Elementor Pro can be 3-5x smaller in total asset size.
+The real alternative: If you are building for a client who does not need visual editing, a lightweight theme like GeneratePress with Gutenberg produces dramatically smaller pages.
+The same content in GeneratePress versus Elementor Pro can be three to five times smaller in total asset weight.

 Pricing breakdown

 Elementor: Free tier available (core plugin).
-Elementor Pro starts at $59/yr for 1 site, $99/yr for 3 sites, up to $399/yr for unlimited.
-No lifetime deal.
-The annual per-site pricing adds up quickly for agencies.
+Elementor Pro starts at $59/yr for one site, $99/yr for three sites, up to higher tiers for more sites.
+No lifetime deal as of this writing.
+Annual per-site pricing adds up quickly for agencies.

 $249 lifetime license for unlimited sites.
 Includes Divi, Extra theme, Bloom, and Monarch.
-Best value for agencies and developers building multiple client sites.
+The pricing case is strong for agencies building multiple client sites.

 Get Elegant Themes (Divi) →Affiliate link — I may earn a commission at no cost to you.